Creating Predictors

 ML Where your Users Are

-instances typically won't be used directly.
+As you might have noticed above, instances typically won't be used directly.
 Instead, they will be used through Edge Predictors, which are lightweight classes that can transform input data into the model's expected input features; and can transform the model's output features into easily usable types.
 Below are the general steps in implementing Edge predictors:

-interface.
+All Edge predictors must inherit from the interface.
 The predictor has a single generic type argument, TOutput

 , which is a developer-friendly type that is returned when a prediction is made.
 For example, the MobileNetv2Predictor